swissglider/ioBroker.harmonize-battery-states/README.md

 3) if the org state is no longer available, the new state will **further exists**.
 But the common parameter "reachable" will be false and the "last_seen" has the last state.
 There will be **no alarms** when reachable is false

 ## Admin Parameters
-- Scan / Battery State update time in ms (milliseconds)
+- Scan / Battery State update interval time in ms (milliseconds)
 - Default percentage when a battery state will be low
 - List of all the roles that was to be scanned.
 Default are:
   - value.battery (%)